TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 of time and enough rounds of trading between agents, the suitable media of exchange will emerge.

+While Hodgson and Ikeda are arguing over the plausibilty of Menger's theory, David Graeber (2011: PAGES???) makes the case that Menger's theory is just historically wrong: that, in fact, the precious metals became money by government fiat.
+Whether he is correct or not is a question for detailed historical research, not for an agent-based model.
+Here we are only interested in the *plausibility* and *implicaitons* of Menger's theory, not whether he described an actual historical process.

 ## Translating Menger into an Agent-Based Model